Did you know that the linear sales funnel originated during the Industrial Revolution?

 5. Trust it

 When major stakeholders have agreed upon a process, trust that process and make it readily available to employees.
-This is the time to provide new and current employees with training, support, and visual reminders of the process and to demonstrate consistency in adhering to this new guide.
+This is the time to provide new and current employees with training, support, and visual reminders of the process and to demonstrate consistency.

 Welcome feedback from team members and customers—in Lucidchart, you can easily share your sales process and allow team members to add comments directly on the diagram.
 Review your sales process regularly to make sure it’s still viable and working well.
 By maintaining the sales process map you invested time and resources into creating, you’ll be less likely to have to repeat the entire process again and make dramatic changes in the future.